DigitalPhonetics/IMS-Toucan/README.md

 #### Storage configuration

-If you don't want the pretrained and trained models as well as the data resulting from preprocessing your datasets to be stored in the default subfolders, you can first set corresponding directories globally by editing * Utility/storage_config.py* to suit your needs (the path can be relative to the repository root directory or absolute).
+If you don't want the pretrained and trained models as well as the cache files resulting from preprocessing your datasets to be stored in the default subfolders, you can set corresponding directories globally by editing `Utility/storage_config.py` to suit your needs (the path can be relative to the repository root directory or absolute).

 #### Pretrained Models

 You don't need to use pretrained models, but it can speed things up tremendously.
-Run the ```run_model_downloader.py``` script to automatically download them from the release page and put them into their appropriate locations with appropriate names.
+Run the `run_model_downloader.py` script to automatically download them from the release page and put them into their appropriate locations with appropriate names.